/usr/sbin/swap -a swapname [swaplow] [swaplen]

 Add the specified swap area.
-This option can only be used by an administrator who is assigned the File System Management rights profile or by root. swapname is the name of the swap area or regular file.
+This option can only be used by the superuser or by one who has assumed the Primary Administrator role. swapname is the name of the swap area or regular file.
 For example, on system running a UFS root file system, specify a slice, such as /dev/dsk/c0t0d0s1, or a regular file for a swap area.
 On a system running a ZFS file system, specify a ZFS volume, such as /dev/zvol/dsk/rpool/swap, for a swap area.
 Using a regular file for swap is not supported on a ZFS file system.
 In addition, you cannot use the same ZFS volume for both the swap area and a dump device when the system is running a ZFS root file system.

 swaplow is the offset in 512-byte blocks into the file where the swap area should begin. swaplen is the desired length of the swap area in 512-byte blocks.
 The value of swaplen can not be less than 16.
 For example, if n blocks are specified, then (n-1) blocks would be the actual swap length. swaplen must be at least one page in length.
 The size of a page of memory can be determined by using the pagesize command.
 See pagesize(1).
 Since the first page of a swap file is automatically skipped, and a swap file needs to be at least one page in length, the minimum size should be a multiple of 2 pagesize bytes.
 The size of a page of memory is machine-dependent.

-Have the client add the following lines to /etc/vfstab:
+Have the client add the following line to /etc/vfstab: